d-eremeev/ILC-CBM/README.md

 ILC method, alongside with classical methods such as Wavelet analysis, ICA (Independent Component Analysis) and many others, is one of the most widely used approaches in data analysis in Cosmology.

-*Below are a few words about ILC.*
+#### Below are a few words about ILC.

 WMAP and Planck experiments created a full-sky map of CMB (electromagnetic radiation remnant from an early stage of the Universe) via multi-frequency observation.

 The data consists of several maps in HEALPix format.
-There are separate files for different frequencies.
-Each file contains pixels with temperature differences.
+There are separate files for different frequencies (channels).
+Each file contains pixels with measured temperature differences.

-Supose for channel i at pth pixel we have.
+Suppose for channel i at pixel p we have

 ![](https://latex.codecogs.com/gif.latex?S%5E%7B%28i%29%7D%28p%29%20%3D%20%5COmega_%7BCMB%7D%20%5E%7B%28i%29%7D%28p%29%20&plus;%20S%5E%7B%28i%29%7D_%7Bf%7D%28p%29%20&plus;%20%5Cmathcal%7BN%7D%5E%7Bi%7D%28p%29)